 This afternoon, I took a quick jaunt out to Lake Allen to take some pictures of the Devil’s Tongue, a type of prickly pear that is found on the Refuge.
-Devil’s Tongue’s is also known as Eastern Prickly Pear and its scientific name is Opuntia humifusa (Raf.)
-Raf.
-Its natural range is the eastern US from Massachusetts to Florida on the East and New Mexico to Minnesota on the West, with some outlying populations in Montana.
-It is also found in Ontario, Canada, and is the only cactus that is native to Maryland.
+Devil’s Tongue’s is also known as Eastern Prickly Pear and its scientific name is Opuntia cespitosa Raf.
+Its natural range is primarily west of the Appalachians and east of the Mississippi.
+However, there are scattered populations of this species along the Atlantic Seaboard from New England to Georgia.

 The population on the refuge is rather large, covering several acres.
 It could be one of the largest populations in Maryland.
 On the refuge, it thrives in the sandy soils of the northeastern part of the North Tract by Lake Allen and by the firing ranges.

 It is shade intolerant and thrives in full sun, and needs well-drained soil.

 In a couple of the shots I had to deal with the pesky Allegheny Mound Ants (Formica exsectoides).
 Without looking, I plopped down on a swarm of them, and within a minute or so they were crawling all over me.
 I even had to take one off of my forehead.
 They are an interesting critter and merit a separate blog entry.
 You can see a couple of their mounds in the pictures on this page.
 (More about them in future blog entry)